De La Salle College logo

 Architecture is the study of Spatial Design ( Architecture, Interior), and presenting your designs using any digital platform and or graphic media.
 Students learn how to visually communicate designs through sketching, drawing critically analysing to present ideas and designs to an audience.
 Using Computer Aided Design CAD software is a major component of this course.
 Students learn about design heritage, Maori and Pasifika designer theory and design principles all fundamental knowledge in the creative fields of study at Tertiary level.
 Learning how to comprehend and draw building plans are basic skills for any student considering any careers in a trade.
 In 2026 you must have your own digital device and purchase specialist stationary.

-Y11 Commerce, Business and Accounting
+Y11 Commerce - Business and Accounting

 COB101